 Denver Bicycle Accident Attorneys

-You must move quickly to hire a Denver bicycle accident lawyer and file a compensation claim.
-Bicycle accident victims in Denver only have three years from the date of the accident to file a claim before they lose their rights forever.
+You must move quickly to hire a Denver bicycle accident lawyer.
+Bicycle accident victims in Denver only have three years from the date of the accident to take legal action before they lose their rights forever.
 If your loved one dies in a bicycle accident, you will only have two years to file a Denver wrongful death claim.

 You need an innovative law firm that knows traffic laws and how to get you the payment you deserve for your injuries and damages.
 Varner Faddis Elite Legal, LLC has experience getting out clients’ significant settlements after they have been in an accident.
 One of our highest personal injury cases resulted in a $950,000 award.
 Our firm uses state-of-the-art technology to find the best solution for your claim and manage your case.
 Varner Faddis Elite Legal, LLC will work on a contingency basis, so you do not incur any upfront costs.

 - Find every avenue of compensation available for your claim

 - Determine how much your bicycle accident case is worth

 - Handle all communications from creditors, insurance companies, etc

 - Negotiate a fair settlement on your behalf

 - File a lawsuit, go through discovery, and prepare for mediation or trial.

 - Bicycle accidents by the numbers